 Our analysis of test bed areas also brings out the fact that policy makers should look beyond the often repeated supply sided strategies.
 As evident from the experience of Andhra Pradesh, the demand side and governance factors play an equally, if not more, important role in addressing the sustainability issues.
 So far the experiences are that large investments in water sector would not automatically lead to increase in coverage.
 The sector also needs a sound policy and capacity so that money is spent effectively and leads to increased water security.
 The policy should also address resource sustainability and behavioural change goals instead of relying upon a one-sided target driven approach.
 In accordance with the above the drinking water policy states that: "some, for all, forever and together".
-The intension of such a policy is equity by meaning "for all", sustainability by meaning "forever" and efficiency improvement by meaning "together" being providers and users.
+The intention of such a policy is equity by meaning "for all", sustainability by meaning "forever" and efficiency improvement by meaning "together" being providers and users.
 An appropriate strategy is required to translate this into action.
-Notwithstanding the approaches followed earlier, the experience all over the world suggest that integrated water resource management framework with complete involvement of water providers and users together would be effective.
-This approach identifies barriers in meeting the demand and potentials to improve the access within the systems and institutions, at user, service provider and water resource manager level (IRC, 2008).
+Notwithstanding the approaches followed earlier, the experience all over the world suggest that integrated water resource management framework based on Water Accounting principle with complete involvement of water providers and users together will bring a lasting solution.
+This approach identifies barriers in meeting the demand and potentials to improve the access within the systems and institutions, at user, service provider and Water Resource Manager level (IRC, 2008)).